What is a Facelift?

 Who is a Candidate?

-If you are experiencing sagging skin on your midface or jaw, have deep creases or lines, or have lost facial volume, you may be able to benefit from a facelift.
+If you are experiencing sagging excess skin on your midface or jaw, have deep creases or lines, or have lost facial volume, you may be able to benefit from a facelift.
 Ideal candidates will be in good health, be nonsmokers, and have realistic expectations for the outcome of their procedure.
-A consultation with Dr. Sweat can help to determine if this procedure is right for you.
+A consultation with Dr. Sweat can help to determine if you qualify to undergo facelift surgery.

 The Procedure